 Open lung biopsy

-In an open lung biopsy, your doctor will make a small incision between your ribs and remove a piece of your pleura.
+During an open lung biopsy, your healthcare provider will make a small incision between your ribs and remove a piece of your pleura.
 This procedure is done in the operating room.

 Your treatment may include surgery, radiation therapy, and chemotherapy.
-Your healthcare team will work with you to make a treatment plan that’s based on the stage of your cancer, how well your lungs are functioning, and your overall health.
+Your healthcare team will work with you to make a treatment plan that’s based on the stage of your cancer and your overall health.

-Radiation is the use of high energy x-rays to kill cancer cells and to help lower the risk of recurrence (the cancer coming back).
+Radiation therapy uses high-energy rays to kill cancer cells and help lower the risk of recurrence (the cancer coming back).
 Your healthcare team will go over radiation planning, treatment, and possible side effects with you.

 Chemotherapy is a medication or a combination of medications that’s used to treat cancer.
 The most commonly used chemotherapy to treat mesothelioma includes 2 medications: pemetrexed (Alimta®) and cisplatin.
 Your healthcare team will discuss the benefits and risks of chemotherapy with you.

-Your doctor may also recommend other medications or the possibility of joining a clinical trial.
+Your healthcare provider may also recommend other medications, immunotherapy, or the possibility of joining a clinical trial.

 Managing pleural effusions

-Some people may have a pleural effusion, which is when there’s a buildup of fluid between the layers of your pleura.
-This can limit how much your lungs can expand, and can make you feel short of breath.
+A pleural effusion is when there’s a buildup of fluid between the layers of tissue surrounding your lungs.
+This can limit how much your lungs can expand and make you feel short of breath.
 Shortness of breath is a symptom of pleural effusion.

 If you have a pleural effusion, your healthcare provider may do a procedure called a thoracentesis.
-In this procedure, your doctor will insert a needle into your pleural space to remove the fluid.
+In this procedure, your healthcare provider will put a needle into your chest to remove the fluid.
 This will help you breathe and feel more comfortable.

-If this does not keep the fluid from coming back, you may need to have a Pleurx® catheter placed in your pleural space.
-It will drain the fluid every day.
-Your nurse will give you more information about Pleurx catheters, if needed.Back to top
+If this doesn’t keep the fluid from coming back, you may need to have a drainage catheter placed in your abdomen.
+Your nurse will give you more information about this, if needed.Back to top

-The diagnosis and treatment of cancer can be a very stressful and overwhelming event.
+Cancer diagnosis and treatment can be very stressful and overwhelming.
 You may feel depressed, anxious, confused, afraid, or angry.
 You may have strong feelings about any permanent changes.
 These changes can have an impact on your emotional well-being.
 Help is available for you at any time.
 If you would like counseling, your nurse can give you a referral to see a social worker, psychiatrist, or counselor.